butterfly-ops/docs/frontend.md

 Twig doesn't come with a `json_decode` filter by default.
 You can use `json_decode` filter to return json encoded string to array.

+### `parse`

+`parse` filter is used to process strings and replaces dynamic values into strings.
+This filter is used to process dynamic strings specially entered from Admin Panel.
+For example: In Item Detail page, you can enter string `%name%` from admin, and parse filter will replace `%name%` to name value of the array.

 >[!TIP]
 >
 > `json_decode` filter converts to array by default (calls the following function: json_decode('JSON_STRING', true);